nenofite/my-space/docs/quickie-rpg.md

 </section>
 <section>

-## Power Points & Magic
+## Power Points & magic

 Power Points can be added to a roll to provide a guaranteed star.
 The player must declare they are using a Power Point before they roll the dice.

 Once used, a Power Point is crossed off the character sheet.
-It cannot be regained—but don’t fret, the character won’t be around very long anyways!
+It can be regained through rest; see below.

 Additionally, Power Points are used when magic-wielding characters perform their arcane craft.
 When the mage performs their spell for the first time,